 - A calendar with important dates for vaccinations, vet appointments, grooming, and flea and tick medication.

-- A list of medications and things to monitor about the dogs.
+- A list of medications and things to monitor for the dogs.

 - Maps showing the vet and where to buy food and medications.

 A file for the Vehicle